sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_-_Neural_network_architectures.md

 ## Motivations and types

 When we studied the Perceptron algorithm, we noted how we can transform the original feature vector $\mathbf{x}$ to a feature representation  $\phi(\mathbf{x})$ that includes non-linear transformations, to still use linear classifiers for non-linearly separable datasets (we studied classification tasks but the same is true for regression ones).
-The "problem" is that this feature transformation is not learned from the data but is applied a priori, before using the actual machine learning (linear) algorithm.
+The "problem" is that this feature transformation is not learned from the data but it is applied a priori, before using the actual machine learning (linear) algorithm.
 With neural networks instead, the feature transformation is endogenous to the learning (training) step.

 We will see three kinds of neural networks: